nikbearbrown/trust-the-teacher/chapters/12-the-teacher-this-book-is-arguing-for.md

 19. Schultz, W., Dayan, P., & Montague, P. R. (1997).
 "A Neural Substrate of Prediction and Reward." *Science* 275: 1593–1599.
 20. Ballotpedia.
 Cell phones in schools. https://ballotpedia.org/Cell_phones_in_schools

----

-## Prompts

-### Figure 12.3 — Bastani three-condition closed-book performance

-Build a vertical bar chart, 700×440 viewBox, three bars left to right: Control, GPT Tutor (scaffolded), GPT Base (unscaffolded).
-Y-axis is percent of Control post-test performance with a strict zero baseline running from 0 to 100, ticks every 25.
-Control and GPT Tutor sit at 100; GPT Base sits at 83.
-Use warm grayscale only — `#fdfcfb` canvas, `#1a1714` ink, `#4a4540` secondary, `#8a8480` axis, `#c8c4c0` muted.
-The two near-equal bars take a mid-gray fill; the GPT Base bar takes the darker ink fill so the eye lands on the gap, not on the bars that match.
-On the right of the GPT Base bar, draw a vertical bracket between y=100 and y=83 with serifs at top and bottom, and label it `−17%` with `vs Control` beneath.
-Add two dashed annotation arrows: one to the left cluster reading "scaffolded condition: neutral on post-test," one to GPT Base reading "fluent in the moment, underperforms when the tool is taken away."
-Font stack `'EB Garamond', Georgia, 'Times New Roman', serif` throughout.
-Caption attributes Bastani et al., PNAS 122(26): e2422633122 (2025).
-Reference implementation: `images/12-the-teacher-this-book-is-arguing-for-fig-03.svg`.

-### Figure 12.4 — The 2025-26 policy ledger

-Build a two-column ledger infographic, 700×480 viewBox, that reads as a balance sheet of one policy window.
-Left column "What we funded" uses solid-ink header and tinted-fill rows; right column "What we did not" uses an outlined header and dashed-border rows on the canvas.
-Each row is `{big number, label, one-line description}`.
-Left rows: `$5.2M / LAUSD pouches`, `$29M / NYC pouches`, `$800K / Houston pouches`, and a fourth accent row (dark fill, light text) `33 / state laws / phone bans signed, 2024-26`.
-Right rows: `frozen / Title II-A funds`, `67% / AI licenses unused`, `rescinded / FCC E-Rate hotspots + bus Wi-Fi`, `0 / state laws funding teacher AI training`.
-Below each column, a 1px rule and an italicized subtotal line.
-At the bottom, a single horizontal arrow path bridging the two columns with the caption "The exemption was written.
-The teacher who would have used it was not funded."
-Warm grayscale only — same palette as fig-03.
-Font stack `'EB Garamond', Georgia, 'Times New Roman', serif`.
-Source attribution: Ballotpedia phone-ban tracker, district procurement filings, Glimpse K-12, FCC.
-Reference implementation: `images/12-the-teacher-this-book-is-arguing-for-fig-04.svg`.